 - An abstract of the paper that should be presented

-MU will cover the travel costs of each participant from his/her home institution or permanent address to Vienna or to Telč directly, based on the real cost.
+- MU will cover the travel costs of each participant from his/her home institution or permanent address to Vienna or to Brno/Telč, based on the real cost.

-The program and all subsistence costs (including accommodation and insurance) will be covered by Masaryk University directly.
+- The program and all subsistence costs (including accommodation) will be covered by Masaryk University directly.

 A series of events is organized annually to bring closer Israel, its culture, politics and society to the general public.
 In 2016 a debate of Rainer Höss and Tal Bashan was organized on November 17 (more at Muni Calendar).